LCapitani/Cardiff_IFNg_COVID/README.md

-# Cardiff_IFNg_COVID
+## Cardiff_IFNg_COVID
-Code depositry outlining the methodological approach used for the development of a logistic regression model and accompanying univariate analysisf or the scientific article published in XYZ titled ""
+Code depositry outlining the methodological approach used for the development of a logistic regression model and accompanying univariate analysisf or the scientific article published in XYZ titled.